nasyithm/nmngeblog/README.md

 # NMNgeblog
 Practicing simple website

-Go to this link https://nasyithm.github.io/nmngeblog/ for look the wbsite
+Go to this link https://nasyithm.github.io/nmngeblog/ to look this website